Kong/docs.konghq.com/app/konnect/service-catalog/integrations/gitlab.md

 ## Prerequisites

 * You need the [Owner GitLab role](https://docs.gitlab.com/ee/user/permissions.html) to authorize the integration.
-This is required for event injestion.
+This is required for event ingestion.
 * Only [GitLab.com subscriptions](https://docs.gitlab.com/ee/subscriptions/gitlab_com/) are supported at this time

 ## Authorize the GitLab integration